Table of Contents

 Who can help to solve if you really want to continue the Family / Marriage Separation Process in Australia?

 Have you considered counseling either for yourself or jointly with your partner?
 Counselors can help you work through your problems.
 You can find qualified counselors in private practice as well as in government and community-based organizations.
-I have provided details of this in the additional help information section of our A to Z of Family Law counselling.
+I have provided details of this in the additional help information section of our A to Z of Family Law counseling.

 Counseling works best if you and your partner attend sessions of your own free will.
 However, if you and your partner go to the Family Court, you may be ordered to attend counseling before a decision is made by the Court.